rapkosi/digisoc/talk.md

 An other part where AI is a key system is transportation, such as autonomous vehicles or shared transport on-demand.
 Systems which are more efficient than a human can ever possibly be.
 But we already heard about this part in a different talk.

-Sustainable production and consumption means a monitored and transparent supply chain, and active optimization of the industry by further autotomizing the production.
+Sustainable production and consumption means a monitored and transparent supply chain, and active optimization of the industry by further automatizing the production.
 But also smart recycling systems or integrated municipal and industrial waste management, to decrease the waste we produce and to further reuse as much as possible.
 This will not only help the climate but the planet as a whole.

 The use of AI will also not stop before the farming industry.
 There are huge benefits of this system there.
 With the help of big data, we build a system that can predict crop yield or nutrition management.
-With better weather forecasting it will be possible to not only manage the corps better but also the detect early on if there are issues.
+With better weather forecasting it will be possible to not only manage the corps better but also to detect early on if there are issues.
 With AI driven satellites we can automate and enhance land-use change detection to avoid deforestation.

 Last but not least are smart cities and homes, we already talk about this a lot.
 So I will only give some further option.
 For example smart traffic light and parking system for urban mobility management.
 AI will generally help to analyze a city or a home and automate urban management and planning.